-Up to $30 off per night.
-Find out more ...
+Save up to $130 per night.
+Find out more here ...

 Beavers Bend Cabins

-As owners, managers and cleaners of the Autumn Pointe, Spokane, and Burnt Whiskey cabins, we have now added The Beavers Bend Hideaway properties as part of our management company.
-These additional six cabins, along with a private community center, two fishing ponds, hills, creeks, and trails, are all located on a private 40 and 20 acre section of land.
+As owners, managers and cleaners of the Spokane, and Burnt Whiskey cabins, we have now added The Beavers Bend Hideaway properties as part of our management company.
+These additional nine cabins, along with a private community center, nine hole frisbee golf course, hills, creeks, and trails, are all located on a private 40 and 20 acre section of land.
 All of the cabins we offer, just north of Broken Bow, Oklahoma, are locally owned and maintained.
+All cabins are fully furnished.

-Our Beavers Bend cabins are set in highly sought after areas, far away from busy roads and highway 259 traffic noise.
-Autumn Pointe, Spokane and Burnt Whiskey, are each located on two private acres.
+Our Beavers Bend couples cabins Burnt Whiskey and Spokane are each located on two private acres.
 They are approximately 2 miles east of highway 259, off of 259A, the southern Beavers Bend State Park road.
 These settings offer that hard to find seclusion and privacy so many visitors to the area seek out.
-The 20 and 40 private acres, exclusive to the Seclusion, Shaui Chukka, Bear's Den, Water's Edge, Redbud Retreat, and Tranquility cabins, offer a private setting unlike any other in the area.
+The 20 and 40 private acres, exclusive to the Seclusion, White Tail Waters, Deer Drink, Shaui Chukka, Bear's Den, Water's Edge, Redbud Retreat, and Tranquility cabins, offer a private setting unlike any other in the area.
 20 of the private acres are all reserved for guests staying at the Seclusion cabin, which is located just south of the 40 acre tract.
 The community center, also located on the 40 acres, can be rented for weddings, church events, family reunions, or any type of gathering.
 Surrounding these properties are dense pine trees and enormous hardwoods, giving you the authentic feel of the Kiamichi wilderness.

-All cabins are fully furnished.
+There are private couples cabins spread throughout the Beavers Bend area.
+Year after year they are becoming more popular, as travelers make their first trip to the area.
 In Beavers Bend State Park, you can fly fish on the Lower Mountain Fork River, or hike on over 15 miles of trails.
 Canoeing, kayaking, and boating are all available through area recreational rental companies.
 Horseback riding and miniature train rides are offered through Beavers Bend Depot and Stables.
 In June you can celebrate all aspects of the forest during the Kiamichi Owa-Chito Festival of the Forest.
 In the Fall enjoy the arts and crafts at the annual Beavers Bend Folk Festival.
 Also, the colors of the Autumn foliage rival those found anywhere in the U.S.